kofimokome/cf7-message-filter/README.txt

 6. Save and wait for someone to submit

 == Changelog ==

+= 1.4.7 =
+* Fix bug when adding a custom field on the WPForm settings page.
+* Fix text fields not checked for spam.

 = 1.4.6 =
 * Fix bug when selecting multiple messages.
 Sometimes the delete button disappears when selecting multiple messages.